Alcapurrias (Puerto Rican Green Banana Fritters) Recipe

-- 4 culantro leaves (you could substitute with 2 tbs cilantro)
+- 4 culantro leaves (you could substitute with 2 tablespoons cilantro)

 - Brown ground beef in a couple tablespoons of oil.
-Add onions, peppers, garlic.
+Add onions, peppers and garlic.
 Saute at medium temperature for 2 or 3 minutes.
 Add tomato sauce, herbs and spices, olives, salt and pepper.
 Let it simmer for 30 minutes.
 Set aside

 - Finely grate yautía, green bananas and plantains into a large bowl.
 You could use a food processor to puree the dough.
-Add 2 tsp salt and about 2 or 3 tbs of the cooked meat liquid.
+Add 2 teaspoons salt and about 2 or 3 tablespoons of the cooked meat liquid.